 Granite is one of the most functional building materials in the world.
 In many countries, the usage of the material in kitchens is showing an upward trend, whereas here in Goa, granite has always been a popular pick.
-That’s because the uniqueness of granite is admired, it is durable, available in plenty of colours and the visual appeal it lends to the kitchen with its unique patterns, swirls and flecks subtly adds to kitchen aesthetics.
-Additionally, granite can handle wear and tear, is scratch-proof, water and heat resistant.
+That’s because the uniqueness of granite is admired, it is durable and available in plenty of colours, and the visual appeal it lends to the kitchen with its unique patterns, swirls, and flecks subtly add to kitchen aesthetics.
+Additionally, granite can handle wear and tear and is scratch-proof, water and heat resistant.

 Yet another quality that makes granite special is that it requires little maintenance.
 To keep your granite countertop in Goa shiny and spotless, simply follow these easy tips.

 It can be cleaned with a soft microfiber cloth on a daily basis to prevent dust from gathering and with a wet cloth every few days.
 In case something spills on the countertop you can use an absorbent sponge or wipe.